-Heat the oil in a large pot over medium heat and fry the whole coppa slices until almost crispy, about 1 minute, turning once.
-Transfer the crisp coppa to a paper-towel-lined plate, setting aside.
+Heat the oil in a large pot over medium heat and fry the whole Coppa slices until almost crispy, about 1 minute, turning once.
+Transfer the crisp Coppa to a paper-towel-lined plate and set it aside.
 Remove oil in pot leaving behind 1 tablespoon.
-In same pot, cook the sliced coppa strips, stirring occasionally, for about 30 seconds.
+In the same pot, cook the sliced Coppa strips, stirring occasionally, for about 30 seconds.
 Add the ginger coins and white scallion segments and cook for another 30 seconds, stirring, until fragrant.
 Add 8 cups of water to the pot and bring to a boil.
 Add the radish to the water, return to a boil, then reduce heat to a simmer.
 Cover and simmer for 10 minutes.

 Bring the water back to a boil over high heat and add the goji berries and clams.
 Boil for 3 to 5 minutes, covered, or until clams open.
 Discard any clam that doesn’t open.
 Taste and adjust seasoning with salt and white pepper.
 Discard the scallion segments and ginger coins.

 To serve, evenly divide the julienned ginger in each of 6 soup bowls.
-Ladle a portion of soup with clams into bowl, sprinkle with the thinly sliced scallion greens and place 2 slices of crispy coppa slices beside each bowl.
-The coppa can be crumbled into soup or dipped into the broth and eaten as a decadent chip.
+Ladle a portion of soup with clams into a bowl, sprinkle with the thinly sliced scallion greens and place 2 slices of crispy Coppa slices beside each bowl.
+The Coppa can be crumbled into soup or dipped into the broth and eaten as a decadent chip.

 Goji berries can be found at health food stores with the dried foods.
 Leftover berries can be used as a healthy tea.
 Just pour boiling water into a mug with 1 tablespoon of the berries and steep for 15 minutes.